The Rentals: Return

+On August 14, 2007 the Rentals released their first new music in more than 8 years, The Last Little Life EP.
+Recorded and Co-Produced by drummer Dan Joeright, The Last Little Life EP consisted of three brand new tracks, as well as a new reworking of "Sweetness and Tenderness" originally from the group's 1995 debut Return of the Rentals.

-In June 2008, Sara Radle announced her departure from the group to focus on her band Calamity Magnet.<On September 27, 2008, the Rentals released a new song titled "Colorado" on the band's official website.
+In June 2008, Sara Radle announced her departure from the group to focus on her band Calamity Magnet.
+On September 27, 2008, the Rentals released a new song titled "Colorado" on the band's official website.

 Songs About Time

 On January 1, 2009, the Rentals announced their new yearlong multimedia project, Songs About Time.

 Resilience

 On April 12, 2011, the Rentals released an album titled Resilience.
 This was (as their official website states) originally recorded as part of the Songs About Time project, as accompanying music to the 'Films About Weeks' videos.
 The album was originally titled Tokyo Blues but renamed Resilience as a commentary on the band's perception of the character and resilience of the Japanese people after the Japanese tsunami and earthquake disaster.
 The band played both dates of the 2011 Nano Mugen festival in Japan.

 Q36

 On October 4, 2017, Sharp announced that he had started work on the Rentals' fourth studio album with a potential release date in the first half of 2018.
 "The new record is a collaboration between myself, Nick Zinner and Dave Fridmann with a little help from a makeshift choir of incredible singers that I affectionately like to refer to as The Gentle Assassins."
 In the same announcement he revealed the new song "Elon Musk Is Making Me Sad" which was shared with the help of Wired.
 The album was released on June 26, 2020 and physically in December 2020 due to manufacturing and shipping issues.